KoalicjaOtwartyKrakow/frontend/README.md

 Obviously `/ukraina/` should point to whatever directory you plan to serve as your base url.
 Build is created in `./build` directory.

+FullName, Phone Number, Status, Priority, Amount of People [split], For how long